xlladdins/xll/docs/Excel4MacrosH-P.md

 **Related Functions**

-ALERT   Displays a dialog box and a message
+ALERT&nbsp;&nbsp;&nbsp;Displays a dialog box and a message

-DIALOG.BOX   Displays a custom dialog box
+DIALOG.BOX&nbsp;&nbsp;&nbsp;Displays a custom dialog box

-FORMULA.CONVERT   Changes the style and type of references in a formula
+FORMULA.CONVERT&nbsp;&nbsp;&nbsp;Changes the style and type of references in a formula

-HELP   Displays a custom Help topic
+HELP&nbsp;&nbsp;&nbsp;Displays a custom Help topic

 Return to [top](#H)